FKP Architects Grows Design Team with Design Tech Aaron Beasley

-)-- FKP Architects continues to add top talent to reinforce the firm’s architectural design and delivery team.
-Aaron Beasley joined FKP as Design Tech 2, bringing a diverse background to the firm – from decorated military serviceman to sculptor to architectural project coordinator.
+FKP Architects continues to add top talent to reinforce the firm’s architectural design and delivery team with the hire of Aaron Beasley in the role of Design Tech 2.
+Beasley brings a diverse background to the firm – from decorated military serviceman to sculptor to architectural project coordinator.

 Beasley earned his Master of Architecture degree from the Hines College of Architecture, and a Bachelor of Fine Arts in Studio Arts Sculpture, Cum Laude, also from the University of Houston.
 Beasley was most recently project manager for museum and tradeshow projects at two Houston exhibit design firms.
 Prior to that, he was a project coordinator for Houston firm, Kendall/Heaton Associates.
 Projects included high-rise, office, mix-use, religious, theater and institutional buildings.
 Beasley started interning at the Barcelona-based firm, EMBT, working on design competitions and commissions, as well as on surveys for the preservation of a 10th century Benedictine monastery.
 Early in his career, Beasley was part of the team that won the 2006 Rice Design Alliance Design Charrette “Talking Trash,” assessing options for recycling and waste disposal in Houston.

 Ronda Wang, Project Manager for TCH Woodlands Campus project, commented, “Aaron has a wonderfully rich and diverse background.
 As a trained sculptor, he has great understanding of materials and knows how to unite them with space and function.
 At the same time, he has solid design and production capabilities across a variety of project types, and will be a great asset to the FKP family.”